mrcgrtz/flight-durations/README.md

 # Flight Durations (PHP)

-Get flight durations using [timezone information](http://openflights.org/data.html) provided by OpenFlights.org.
+Get actual flight durations using [timezone information](http://openflights.org/data.html) provided by OpenFlights.org.

+_Disclaimer:_ This is just a very hacky demonstration of a solution for a problem on work.

 ## Required parameters